Skip to contents

 The main FrEDI function is FrEDI::run_fredi(), as described further on the Getting Started page.

-FrEDI also includes an FrEDI::run_fredi_sv() module, that has the added capability to compare the distribution of physical climate-driven impacts in six impact sectors across different populations within the U.S.
+FrEDI also includes an FrEDI::run_fredi_sv() module, that has the added capability to compare the distribution of physical climate-driven impacts in six impact sectors across different population groups of concern within the U.S.

 FrEDI Input